 To begin your test:

-- Set aside some time a maximum of three days before you return to the U.S.
+- Set aside some time a maximum of one day before you return to the U.S.

 - Start your session by visiting emed.com and selecting “START TEST”